Schwad/Schwad.github.io/_posts/2017-04-10-leveling-up-tdd-with-e.markdown

 end
  {% endhighlight %}

- And you are in need of adding some tests, with the possibility that in this same pull request you will be modifying multiple spec files, and you really just want to run the new tests.
+ You will be adding new tests here, and in several other files.
+You really just want to run the new tests.

- You are using this in a Github/Gitlab workflow, your branch is married to an issue by a number, something like `#123-allow-downcase-author`.
+ You are working in a Github/Gitlab workflow, your branch is married to an issue by a number, something like `#123-allow-downcase-author`.

- When you write your new tests, at the end of the test name add in `#123_spec`, like so:
+ When you write your new tests, at the end of the test name __add in `#123_spec`__, like so:

  {% highlight ruby %}
  require 'rails_helper'